Milind Katti

 1. Focus on the customers that matter most

-To get started with the Account Planning template, you need to identify some Key Accounts, and you need to develop a criterion or model that differentiates them from the rest of the customer base.
+To get started with the Account Planning template, you need to identify some key accounts and develop a criterion or model that differentiates them from the rest of the customer base.

 2. Relationship is the key